realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Code for conditions check first and return early if condition is not met.
   - Last return is always "happy path" success return (unless for rare exceptional cases.)
   - Only for specific exceptional rare cases use `else` blocks.
-    - Always ask if it can be written in a way that doesnt use `else`.
+    - Always ask if it can be written in a way that doesn't use `else`.

 ### No `Void` Methods
-  - All methods return something, even if its just a `Boolean` or `Result` object.
+  - All methods return something, even if it's just a `Boolean` or `Result` object.

 ### No `Null` Checks
   - Avoid if any way possible any `null` checks in code